bengrunfeld/basic-web-app/README.md

 * Set up a dist folder
 * Copy uglified and minified HTML, JS and CSS to dist folder
 * Update the links in the HTML so that they point at the minified JS and CSS
-* Copy all other necessary assets (e.g. images, scripts) exist in dist folder
+* Make sure that all other necessary assets (e.g. images, scripts) exist in dist folder

 In all of the above steps, there is **only one** that truly interests us as developers, and that is: